 As a condition of FDA granting approval to commercialize Qsymia in the U.S., the Company agreed to complete certain post-marketing requirements.
 One requirement was to perform a cardiovascular outcomes trial, or CVOT, on Qsymia.
 The cost of a CVOT is estimated to be between \$180 million and \$220 million incurred over a period of approximately five years.
-The Company is working with FDA to determine a pathway to provide FDA with information to support the safety of Qsymia in a more cost effective manner.
+The Company is working with FDA to significantly reduce or remove the requirements of the CVOT.
 To date, the Company has not incurred expenses related to the CVOT.